 I am motivated by the fact my knowledge and learning can be used to help the country by working on civil projects.

-2. What does studying engineering in 2019 look like?
-How does Plymouth lead the way?
+2. How does Plymouth lead the way in engineering?

 Plymouth boasts the largest industrial advisory group for civil engineering in the country.

 3. What is a fear you’d like to conquer?

 4. How do you respond when faced with a problem?

 Practical problem-solving skills are something that studying civil engineering at Plymouth has taught me.

 5. What do you know of that you believe could really change our world for the better?

 6. What do you want the world to look like in 10 years

 It is on us to compromise on our needs now, so we can meet those of the future.

 7. If you had the chance to share one message to the whole world, what would it be?